federico-paganini/holbertonschool-shell/permissions/README.md

 	       	              and all other users.
 Regular files should not be changed.

 12-directory_permissions > Creates a directory called my_dir with permissions 751 in the working directory.

+13-change_group > Changes the group owner to shcool for the file hello.